g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Traffic redirection is normally controlled through load balancers or routing rules.
 Initially, a small portion of traffic is routed to the green environment to minimize hazards and permit tracking of performance and user revel.
 As confidence in the new edition grows, more site visitors are directed to the green part until it moves to the primary production environment.

 ### Active and inactive roles
-After site visitors are effectively transitioned to the green environment, it turns into a new, energetic environment.
+After site visitors are effectively transitioned to the green, it turns into a new, energetic environment.
 Meanwhile, the blue surroundings, which previously served as the active environment, are now inactive.
-The inactive part acts as a backup or rollback option when problems arise with the new edition.
+The inactive part is a backup or rollback option when problems arise with the new edition.
 The roles of the environments are then swapped, with the inactive turning energetic and vice versa, equipped for the next replacement cycle.

 ### Continuous tracking and improvement
 Throughout the deployment cycle, non-stop monitoring of both environments is important to ensure overall performance, stability, and the consumer experience.